 We are quick to attribute Gregg’s outcome to luck.
 But take the case of Bill Miller, a successful mutual fund manager in the 90’s and early 2000’s.
-His fund outperformed the S&P 500 by 15 straight years.
+His fund outperformed the S&P 500 for 15 straight years.

 Not just over a fifteen-year period, but every single individual year for 15 years.
 That’s incredible!
 Statistically speaking, nearly impossible to attribute only to luck.

 So, what happened after his unlikely streak?
 Over the next five years his fund placed last out of more than 800 funds in its category.

 If we assume stock market returns exhibit traits of randomness, then a mutual fund would need to beat the market by an average of 2% over 36 years to say with 95% confidence that it wasn’t just luck.
 How likely is it that the manager is still managing the fund, or even alive?
 And even then, there’s still a 2.5% chance that it was still luck.

 And so we come back to the monkeys.
 Since we can’t spot experts who can reliably outperform market, then we might as well take the random selections of a monkey.
 After all, a monkey will charge you less than a mutual fund manager.
 So, on average net of fees the monkey will do better.

 Stop Looking for the Next Gregg Nigl

 Obviously, I wouldn’t actually recommend letting a monkey pick stocks for you.
 But the take-away from all of this is clear:

 You’re not going to find the next “Gregg Nigl” of investing.
 At least not ahead of time.
 His success was likely the result of luck.
 So is the success of the latest hot mutual fund.
 Just like you wouldn’t bet money on Nigl’s bracket next year, so too you shouldn’t bet your money on a mutual fund continuing to outperform.